facebookresearch/hydra/website/README.md

 ```
 $ corepack pnpm build
 ```

+The build also regenerates the Landscape data automatically.

 This command generates static content into the `build` directory and can be served using any static contents hosting service.